stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 mean xs = sum xs `div` size xs
 ```

-## The Basics about Interfaces
+## Interface Basics

 While function overloading as described at the beginning of this tutorial
-works well and is already really very powerful, there are use cases, where
+works well, there are use cases, where
 this form of overloaded functions leads to a lot of code duplication.

-As an example, consider a function `cmp`, for describing an ordering
+As an example, consider a function `cmp` (short for *compare*, which is
+already exported by the *Prelude*), for describing an ordering
 for the values of type `String`:

 ```idris